andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 - `batch_cooldown` specifies to change how long to wait between batches
 - `server_cooldown` specifies how long to wait if you encounter a server problem.
 This is a defensive tactic, as I could not find documentation defining exactly what error codes and messages would get returned in what instance, so I thought it might be better to just wait a while.
 - `batch_size` controls how many board games to request at once
 - `shuffle` specifies that games should be be retrieved in random order.
-This is default behaviour,
+This is default behaviour, so that if the user chooses to terminate early they'll still have a random sample of boardgames.
 - `random_seed` for reproducible shuffling.
 - `max_id` if you want to set a different maximum id other than `362383`, which is coded as a class constant.

-, the batch size, whether to turn off id shuffling, the random seed for id shuffling, and the maximum id you want to retrieve up to .

-#### Logging

-#### Batching and Resumability

-#### Response Handling
+#### Batching, Resumability, and Response Handling

-These will get (otherwise it uses a class constant of 362383) ids up to NNN, by default in a random order.

-I designed it to retrieve games randomly be default, in case something happensThis is incase something happened that prevented me from getting everything, I would still get a random sample across ids.

-Generates batches of ids.
-Resumability is implemented via a JSON file.
-This JSON file keeps track of .
-By default it's unoptimally formatted, which actually makes it unnecessarily large, (TODO confirm size and compacting size), but this could compacted by exporting JSON as optimal.

-Retriever generate uri, api request, retrieve all.

-`Retriever.retrieve_all()` calls `Retriever.generate_uri()` with each batch of ids, then uses that uri with `Retriever.api_request()` to handle the actual server request. `.api_request()`.
-Depending on the result of the API request (i.e. the actual response code),

-By default, gets board games in randomized batches.
-As the BGG ids (from 1 to ~362383) are not evenly distributed in terms of actual board games vs board game accessories, randomization allows the user to have a representative sample of board game ids should they choose to terminate the operation early.

-Cooldown periods between batches help prevent server overloading.
-As well a longer cooldown period can be applied should the user encounter a server error.
-These errors could be a result of getting blocked by the server for too many requests, or the server being down due to maintenance.
-This generic strategy is used as the server error codes/reasons do not appear to be publicly documented.
+At the start of a run, `.retrieve_all()` looks to see if the if the save directory loaded into its `Retriever` object already contains a file called `progress.json`.
+If it doesn't, a list of randomized board game ids is created and split into batches, and a `progress` object and a new `progress.json` is created.

+This `progress` object is a `list[dict]` with each `dict` containing an `ids` key containing a list of board game ids in that batch, a `status` key for whether a batch is `incomplete`, `complete`, or `queued`, and a `last_accessed` key that contains a timestamp of when the batch was last attempted for a download.

+`.retrieve_all()` then loops through the `progress` object, taking each batch and calling `self.generate_uri()` and `self.api_request()` to attempt to download the batch of board games.
+If there is a connection error (e.g. from no internet connection), a sixty second pause is started, before reattempting the batch download.

-A batch request might get a 200 response, 202 response, or other responses.
-200 response is a successful batch request.
-202 indicates that the server has queued the request for later processing.
-Of the other responses, there is at least a 502 response that includes a message saying that there is a server error and that you can try again in 30 seconds.
-In this 502 case, the longer cooldown period is skipped, and the next batch is requested.
+Each response from each request comes with an HTTP response code. `200` indicates a successful request and includes board game data, whereas `202` indicates that the server has queued that request for processing, and it can be retrieved at a later time by using the same request URI.
+Of the other responses, there is at least a `502` response that includes a message saying that there is a server error and that you can try again in 30 seconds.
+There are also other `502`, `503`, and possibly `429` responses, but I didn't fully probe the server to see what I would get.

-200, 202, and other responses are marked in a 'progress.json' file as 'complete', 'queued', and 'incomplete', respectively.
-The number of batches of each status (as well as retrieval run events) is logged to 'retriever.log'.
-If the number of 'queued' and 'incomplete' statuses is not zero, running retrieve_all with a Retriever object instantiated with the same save_dir will load that 'progress.json' file and request only the unfinished batches.
+200, 202, and other responses are marked in the `progress.json` file as `complete`, `queued`, and `incomplete`, respectively.
+The number of batches of each status (as well as retrieval run events) is logged to `retriever.log` at the end of each run.
+If any batches were `queued` or `incomplete`, running `.retrieve_all()` with a Retriever object instantiated with the same `save_dir` will load the same `progress.json` file in that save directory and request only the unfinished batches.

-`Retriever` is initialized with a save path.
-Other description, used script as guide.

-- Resumability

-- Functions

-### Downloader - Resumability

 ### Logging
 Logging is handled by a helper class `bgg.RetrieverLogger`, an instance of which is initialized with a file path string for the log file. `retriever.retrieve_all()` creates of instance of `RetrieverLogger` when it is called, and calls `RetrieverLogger` methods for logging different events in the download cycle.

-Logger methods.Time estimation.

-`RetrieverLogger` also logs to `stdout`.
+For example, `retriever` calls `log.log_run_start()` at the start of the run, `log.log_new_progress_file()` when a new progress file is created, `log.batch_start()` when a new batch is started.

+Because of this design, `RetrieverLogger` is tightly coupled to `Retriever`, which could impair reusability and refactoring.

-This is an example of the output
+This is an example of the logging output, which is both logged to file and to `stdout`:
 ```text
 2022-09-07 00:53:32,975 | INFO: ***STARTING RETRIEVER RUN***
 2022-09-07 00:53:32,976 | INFO: Creating new progress file.